khuangaf/ZeroFEC/README.md

-  title     = "Zero-shot Faithful Factual Error Correction", author    = "Huang, Kung-Hsiang and Chan, Hou Pong and Ji, Heng", year = "2023", publisher = "Association for Computational Linguistics", }
+  title     = "Zero-shot Faithful Factual Error Correction", author    = "Huang, Kung-Hsiang and Chan, Hou Pong and Ji, Heng", year = "2023", month= july, booktitle = "Proceedings of the 61th Annual Meeting of the Association for Computational Linguistics", publisher = "Association for Computational Linguistics", }
 ```